 - Extravagant Worship results in spiritual insight.
 Jesus said, “Leave her alone, so that she may keep it for the day of my burial.
 (My notes are shared from Pastor John Lindell’s message on Sunday, but you can watch it live here.)

-Believe me, I know people thought Roger and I were crazy, seriously crazy when we sold our home, quit our day job, and lived in three third-world countries with our children for fourteen months to serve and love big.
+Believe me, I know people thought Roger and I were crazy, seriously crazy when we sold our home, quit our day job, and lived in three third-world countries with our children for fifteen months to serve big and love big.
 Honestly, at times, I thought we were crazy, too.

 The culture around us probably thought we wasted money and time being happy helpers to missionaries and ministries doing crazy things like: sharing the gospel, caring for the sick, spending time loving orphans, and on and on!
 This much I know, when God allowed us to GO, regardless of all the “things” we might have lost, we gained more than we could ever imagine.